magestee/Bootstrap-Projects/README.md

 # Bootstrap Projects
 These are the projects that I made while learning Bootstrap. they may come from tutorials.
 # Why
-just a way to learn github and to write README files
+I made this repo for my exexperiments with Bootstrap and also it's a way to learn git and github.
-# the emoji wiki
+# Emoji Wiki
 <center>

 | Commit type	             | Emoji                                 |